 All tasks created in this tutorial will have no other dependencies except the tasks we execute via the Gulp default task.
 The runSequence function will manage our dependencies.
 Creating dependencies is a simple option provided by Gulp but this causes tight coupling between tasks.

-For instance, before optimizing files we will clean out the distribution folder and then copy optimized files back to it.
+For instance, before optimizing files, we will clean out the distribution folder and then copy optimized files back to it.
 During development, however, cleaning the distribution folder breaks when all files are not copied and optimized back to it.
 An attempt to copy and optimize every file would cause a delay during development.

-To resolve this we will not tightly couple tasks allowing all tasks to be executed when Gulp is run but only the changes files are executed against when watching files during development.
+To resolve this, we will not tightly couple tasks, allowing all tasks to be executed when Gulp is run, but only the changes files are executed against when watching files during development.

 Another example where sequence matters is how JavaScript is optimized.
 Some JavaScript is found in *.js files while other JavaScript is found after the compilation of TypeScript down to JavaScript.
-To minify and optimize JavaScript effectively it’s better to perform the JavaScript Uglify after the *.ts, TypeScript, files have been transpiled.
+To minify and optimize JavaScript effectively, it’s better to perform the JavaScript Uglify after the *.ts, TypeScript, files have been transpiled.
 So a dependency exists between TypeScript and JavaScript.

 We can accomplish this with runSequence().

-Here is what a default task might look when using the runSequence function to manage tasks.
+Here is what a default task might look like when using the runSequence function to manage tasks.
 (Don’t add this code)